TheBrandonDelgado/TheBrandonDelgado/README.md

 # Welcome!

-My name is Brandon Delgado and I'm a software engineer.

-I'm certified in Front End Engineering with frameworks and tools like React, Redux, JavaScript and TypeScript.
-I'm currently working on becoming certified in Full Stack Engineering with frameworks like Express.js and Node.js so that I can independently build apps from start to finish.
+I'm a Full Stack Engineer with expertise and certifications in frameworks and tools like React, Redux, Express, NestJS, Chart.js, HTML, CSS, JavaScript, and TypeScript.
 I freelance and work full-time.
 Always building.

 I'm always open to new opportunities so feel free to email me at TheBrandonDelgado@gmail.com.